sandialabs/watchr-core/src/main/resources/docs/configuration/documentation/graphDisplay.md

 * **graphWidth** : *int* : The number of pixels used for a single graph's width.
 * **graphHeight** : *int* : The number of pixels used for a single graph's height.
 * **graphsPerRow** : *int* : Since Watchr lays out rendered plots in a grid, this property can be used to dictate the number of plots in a row of the grid.
 * **graphsPerPage** : *int* : Watchr also has the ability to divvy graphs across multiple HTML pages, if the number of plots on a single page becomes too cumbersome.
 This property dictates how many graphs will display on a single page.
+* **sort** : *enumerated string* : Can be "ascending", "descending", or "none" to indicate the type of sort that should be applied to the displayed plots.
+If this property is absent, Watchr defaults to using an ascending sort.

 ## Child Elements